Prescription medications (Rx) related to a new diagnosis are Eligible for Sharing with limitations.

 In the same example, if the Member has already met their PRA, then they may request that the $30 be Shared among Impact Members.

-Note: Members 65 and older must have Medicare Part D for prescription costs to be Eligible for Sharing.
-All sharing will be secondary to Medicare.
+Pre-existing conditions do not apply to prescriptions for adults 65 and older with Medicare Parts A & B. Adults age 65 and older must have Medicare Part D for prescription costs to be Eligible for Sharing.
+(All sharing will be secondary to Medicare.)

 For more information on how it works, click here to keep reading.